CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

 .. note::
-   In the C-code, the ".h" file that must be included is called `cgnslib.h`.
+   The ".h" file, which is called `cgnslib.h`, must be included in the C code.

 From now on, all codes will be given in FORTRAN only.
 The C-equivalent calls are similar, as demonstrated above.
-Also, from now on, complete code will not be shown, but rather only code segments, in order to save space.
+Also, to save space, complete code will not be shown from now on, but rather only code segments.
 However, complete codes can be accessed from the CGNS site external link.

-The CGNS file grid.cgns that is created by the code above is a binary file that, internally, possesses the tree-like structure shown below.
-Each tree node has a name, a label, and may or may not contain data.
+The CGNS file grid.cgns created by the code above is a binary file that internally possesses the tree-like structure shown below.
+Each tree node has a name and a label and may or may not contain data.
-In the example in the figure, all the nodes contain data except for the GridCoordinates node, for which MT indicates no data.
+In the figure's example, all the nodes contain data except for the GridCoordinates node, for which MT indicates no data.

 .. figure:: ../../images/users/figs/tree_cartesian.gif
    :width: 240px